Business Guidelines and Safety Plans

 If you are a Northern Territory (NT) business or organisation that has been impacted by coronavirus (COVID-19) restrictions, the NT Government has created steps to help you restart your business while managing your safety responsibilities around coronavirus (COVID-19).

-You must have a COVID-19 Safety Plan to show how you will meet your requirements around the key principles of physical distancing and hygiene practices.
+Chief Health Officer Directions require businesses to have a COVID-19 Safety Plan to demonstrate how they meet the key principles of physical distancing and hygiene practices.

-By completing the online COVID-19 Safety Plan checklist relevant to your business or organisation, you will be able to demonstrate how you will meet the required physical distancing and hygiene rules.
+To lodge a COVID-19 Safety Plan you will need to complete the checklist relevant to your business or organisation.
+The checklist will demonstrate how you will meet the required physical distancing and hygiene rules.

 If your business or organisation has multiple locations, you must apply for each premises.

 To get you started, read the guidelines before completing the checklist.

 - Art galleries, community organisations and places of religious worship